 biographyBorn Farron Bromfield in South Bend, Indiana, on June 11, 1922, actor John Bromfield starred in a number of film noir classics and westerns during his fairly short film career, which lasted roughly a decade.
 Bromfield's rugged frame made him a natural for the westerns in which he was often cast, but he also proved to be a sturdy leading man in other film genres as well, including action/adventure, war films, and even a few comedies.

-LEFT: Beautiful Corinne Calvet was the first Mrs. Bromfield.
+LEFT: Actress Corinne Calvet was the first Mrs. Bromfield.
 RIGHT: Bromfield with Tab Hunter

 the films of john bromfield